-- What are we doing as a council?
+- What we are doing as a council

-What are we doing as a council?
+What we are doing as a council

 We are working closely with Public Health England to respond to the national situation and our public health team are co-ordinating the response, information and advice locally.

 We have been actively communicating the latest information and advice to the public via our social media channels: Facebook, Twitter and YouTube, as well as to our stakeholders.
 Leader of the Council, Cllr Toby Savage and Council Chief Executive provide regular email updates for residents on the council’s response to the coronavirus outbreak.

 You can subscribe to receive the coronavirus (COVID-19) email updates.
 View all previous messages in our email campaign archive.

 We also publish news on our Newsroom website.
 You can subscribe to Newsroom for the latest news by email.

 Watch a video update on what the council is doing to help support residents deal with the effects of the coronavirus outbreak, from Cllr Toby Savage, the Leader of South Gloucestershire Council and Sara Blackmore our Director of Public Health.

 For the latest information on council services and opening status of council buildings as a result of coronavirus (COVID-19) check our disruption to council services page.